jasp-stats/jasp-desktop/Resources/Help/preferences/PrefsUI.md

 If you would like to improve our translations, or to add a new language, please visit https://jasp-stats.org/translation-guidelines/

+### ALT-Navigation mode
+Turn the ALT activated navigation mode on or off.

 ### Zoom
 This number specifies how the JASP interface will be scaled.
 All menus and results are scaled by this factor.